New Members’ Q&As

 I haven’t done much running before – is that a problem?

 We recommend that to get the most out of our club runs, you should be able to jog continuously for at least 20-30 minutes.
-If you need a gentle start then consider completing a ‘couch to 5k’ course – we will soon be able to offer this at the club, but in the meantime check out the NHS couch to 5k app.
+If you need a gentle start then consider completing our ‘couch to 5k’ course, You Can Run.
 Parkrun is another great place to start, and many Eynsham Roadrunners are regular runners and volunteers at the Harcourt Hill and Oxford parkruns.
 If you aren’t familiar with parkrun, it’s a free, timed 5k event which takes place at 9am every Saturday and welcomes runners and walkers of all abilities.

 If you’ve just graduated from the couch to 5k or are already a keen parkrunner, then why not take the next step and join our club.